godotengine/godot-docs/classes/class_audiostreamplayer3d.rst

 Description
 -----------

-Plays a sound effect with directed sound effects, dampens with distance if needed, generates effect of hearable position in space.
-For greater realism, a low-pass filter is automatically applied to distant sounds.
+Plays audio with positional sound effects, based on the relative position of the audio listener.
+Positional effects include distance attenuation, directionality, and the Doppler effect.
+For greater realism, a low-pass filter is applied to distant sounds.
 This can be disabled by setting :ref:`attenuation_filter_cutoff_hz<class_AudioStreamPlayer3D_property_attenuation_filter_cutoff_hz>` to ``20500``.

 By default, audio is heard from the camera position.
 This can be changed by adding an :ref:`AudioListener3D<class_AudioListener3D>` node to the scene and enabling it by calling :ref:`AudioListener3D.make_current<class_AudioListener3D_method_make_current>` on it.